assaidy/e2ee_chatapp/roadmap.md

 - [x] **Email verification**
   After registration, send a token via email.
 User clicks to verify their account.
 Helps prevent fake accounts.

-- [ ] **Public key upload during registration**
-  Clients generate a key pair locally.
-The public key is uploaded to the server so others can start encrypted chats.

-- [ ] **Secure session establishment (X3DH / Double Ratchet)**
-  Protocols to let two users agree on shared session keys securely.
-This is how chats stay end-to-end encrypted.

 - [ ] **Create conversations (1-1 chat)**
   Store metadata for chats between two users (conversation ID, participants).

-- [ ] **Send/receive encrypted messages**
-  Clients encrypt before sending.
-The server only stores ciphertext, not plaintext.

 - [ ] **Offline message queue (store & forward)**
   If a user is offline, the server holds their encrypted messages and delivers them once they reconnect.